-Operations" as defined by NAREIT means net income (loss) (computed in accordance with GAAP) excluding non-recurring item, gains (or losses) from debt restructuring and sales of property, plus depreciation and amortization on real estate assets and after adjustments for unconsolidated partnerships and joint ventures.
+Operations" as defined by NAREIT means net income (loss) (computed in accordance with GAAP) excluding non-recurring items, gains (or losses) from debt restructuring and sales of property, plus depreciation and amortization on real estate assets and after adjustments for unconsolidated partnerships and joint ventures.
 The Company's Funds from Operations are not comparable to Funds from Operations reported by other REITs that do not define the term using the current NAREIT definition or than interpret the current NAREIT definition differently than does the Company.
 The Company believes that in order to facilitate a clear understanding of the combined historical operating results of the Boston Properties Predecessor Group and the Company, Funds from Operations should be examined in conjunction with net income as presented in the combined financial statements and information included elsewhere in this Prospectus.
 Funds from Operations does not represent cash generated from operating activities in accordance with GAAP and should not be considered as an alternative to net income as an indication of the Company's performance or to cash flows as a measure of liquidity or ability to make distributions.

-- (2) Represents the net increases in contractual rental income from new leases and renewals that were not in effect for the entire 12-month period ended December 31, 1996 and new leases and renewals that went into effect between January 1, 1997 and and the effect of the hotel net leases in effect at the closing date. - (3) Assumes no lease renewals or new leases (other than month-to-month leases) for leases expiring after December 31, 1996 unless a new or renewal lease has been entered into by April 8, 1997. - (4) Represents contractual rental revenue, net of operating expenses, to be collected during the year ended December 31, 1997 from development projects to be completed during 1997. - (5) Reflects an estimated reduction in interest income for the year ending December 31, 1997 resulting from a decrease in the amount of escrow cash to be held by the Company. - (6) Represents the effect of adjusting straight-line rental revenue included in pro forma net income from the straight-line accrual basis to amounts currently being paid or due from tenants. - (7) Pro forma amortization of financing costs of \$1,520 plus corporate depreciation of \$556 for the year ended December 31, 1996. - (8) Represents scheduled payments of mortgage loan principal due during the year ending December 31, 1997.

-(9) Reflects recurring tenant improvements and lease commissions anticipated - for the year ending December 31, 1997 based on the weighted average tenant improvements and leasing commissions expenditures for renewed and retenanted space at the Properties incurred during 1992, 1993, 1994, 1995, and 1996, multiplied by the average annual number of square feet of leased space for which leases expire during the years ending December 31, 1997 through December 31, 2001.
+- (2) Represents the net increases in contractual rental income from new leases and renewals that were not in effect for the entire 12-month period ended December 31, 1996 and new leases and renewals that went into effect between January 1, 1997 and April 30, 1997 and the effect of the hotel net leases in effect at the closing date. - (3) Assumes no lease renewals or new leases (other than month-to-month leases) for leases expiring after December 31, 1996 unless a new or renewal lease has been entered into by April 30, 1997. - (4) Represents contractual rental revenue, net of operating expenses, to be collected during the year ended December 31, 1997 from development projects to be completed during 1997. - (5) Reflects an estimated reduction in interest income of \$1,879 for the year ending December 31, 1997 resulting from a decrease in the amount of escrow cash to be held by the Company, partially offset by an estimated reduction in interest expense of \$592. - (6) Represents the effect of adjusting straight-line rental revenue included in pro forma net income from the straight-line accrual basis to amounts currently being paid or due from tenants. - (7) Pro forma amortization of financing costs of \$1,443 plus corporate depreciation of \$556 for the year ended December 31, 1996. - (8) Represents scheduled payments of mortgage loan principal due during the year ending December 31, 1997. - (9) Reflects recurring tenant improvements and lease commissions anticipated for the year ending December 31, 1997 based on the weighted average tenant improvements and leasing commissions expenditures for renewed and retenanted space at the Properties incurred during 1992, 1993, 1994, 1995, and 1996, multiplied by the average annual number of square feet of leased space for which leases expire during the years ending December 31, 1997 through December 31, 2001.
 The weighted average annual per square foot cost of tenant improvements and leasing commissions expenditures is presented below:

+YEAR ENDED DECEMBER 31,

+WEIGHTED

-YEAR ENDED DECEMBER 31, ----- WEIGHTED 1992 1993 1994 1995 1996 AVERAGE
+1992 1993 1994 1995 1996 AVERAGE

-Recurring Tenant improvements and lease commissions per square foot.. \$6.74 \$5.59 \$6.51 \$7.77 \$10.31 \$ 7.67 Average annual square feet for which leases expire during years ending December 31, 1997 through December 31, 2001.....
-Total estimated annual recurring capitalized tenant improvements and leasing commission.....
+lease commissions per square foot.. \$6.74 \$5.59 \$6.51 \$7.77 \$10.25 \$ 7.67